micheltol/hydeout/about.md

 Since 2017 I am working remotely from around the world, currently I am in Cape Town, South Africa.

-In my spare time I to travel, play with my 2 kids, obstacle-, mud- run, hike and love to geek out on my smoker and bbq.
+In my spare time I love to travel, play with my 2 kids, obstacle-, mud- run, hike and love to geek out on my smoker and bbq.